 Student exchanges

-UK residents can make use of the Turing Scheme, which is for students looking to secure overseas placements and study abroad at an overseas university.
+UK residents can make use of the Turing Scheme for students looking to secure overseas placements and study abroad at an overseas university.

-The scheme is backed by over £100million worth of funding, enabling thousands of students from schools, colleges and universities to gain study and work experience overseas.
+The scheme is backed by over £100million in funding, enabling thousands of students from schools, colleges and universities to gain study and work experience overseas.

 Course fees

 It's important to factor in living costs to your budget.
-Study in Sweden recommends a monthly sum of 8,568 SEK (around £675), to cover food, accommodation, travel, phone and internet use as well as other luxuries.
-Your personal lifestyle, type of accommodation and location will affect how much you'll need - living in Stockholm or Gothenburg, for example, will be more expensive than some of Sweden's smaller towns.
+Study in Sweden recommends a monthly sum of 10,314 SEK (around £743), to cover food, accommodation, travel, phone and internet use as well as other luxuries.
+If you'd like to join your students' union, expect to pay a fee of 50-350 SEK (£3-£25) Your personal lifestyle, type of accommodation and location will affect how much you'll need - living in Stockholm or Gothenburg, for example, will be more expensive than some of Sweden's smaller towns.

 Funding to study in Sweden

 • Swedish Institute Study Scholarships (SISS) - for Masters courses starting in the autumn semester.
 They cover tuition fees, living expenses and travel costs.
-They're open to students from 41 countries that can fulfil a range of criteria, such as having the ability to demonstrate previous leadership and work experience.
+They're open to students from 33 eligible countries who can fulfil a range of criteria, such as having the ability to demonstrate previous leadership and work experience.
 Visit the website to view the full list of entry requirements.

 • Swedish universities - the majority of the country's institutions provide scholarships for international students.
 Contact individual universities for more information.

-For more information about scholarships, awards and funding, visit:
+To learn more about scholarships, awards and funding, visit:

 Student visas